We may earn a commission from qualifying purchases made through our links. Editorial disclosure →

 What stands out

-Stability is the main advantage over shorter options — a 72-inch tripod gets the camera high enough to see the full half-court without being blocked by other spectators or players on the bench.
+A 72-inch height gets the camera high enough to see the full half-court without being blocked by spectators or players on the bench.

 Before you buy